Office of Student Life

 • Water bottle

-• Sunscreen that your camper can apply indpendently (spray works best)
+• Sunscreen that your camper can apply independently (spray works best)

 • Food

-• Snacks will not be provided, please be sure to pack plenty of food.
-Campers are not permitted to use the vending machines during camp hours.
+• Snacks will not be provided, so please pack plenty of food.
+Campers are not permitted to use vending machines during camp hours.

-• A well-fitting swimsuit, a plastic bag for the wet suit and a towel for swimming (Monday - Friday)
+• A well-fitting swimsuit, a plastic bag for wet items and a towel for swimming (Monday - Friday)

-• We provide lifejackets for campers who are not strong swimmers.
+• Life jackets are provided for campers who are not strong swimmers.

-• Please pack light for camp and leave unncessary items at home.
+• Please pack light and leave unnecessary items at home.

-• Camp will store all backpacks, and be sure to label all personal belongings with first and last name.
+• Camp will store all backpacks.
+Be sure to label all personal belongings with your camper’s first and last name.

 • Medications and accompanying forms, if not already submitted to the Camp Recky office